 There is also the question of Kensington, the bruised neighborhood that has carried the brunt of the city’s various drug crises over the decades.

-Kenney’s first term saw a number of what some consider short-sighted missteps in the neighborhood, including the shutdown of a long-hidden drug encampment that resulted in drug use and homelessness spilling out into the streets.
+Kenney’s first term saw a number of what some consider short-sighted missteps in the neighborhood, including the shutdown of a long-hidden drug encampment that nearby residents felt caused a spike in public drug use and homelessness in the streets.

 Amid backlash, Kenney launched the Philadelphia Resilience Project, an all-hands-on-deck government initiative to reverse some of the pain in the neighborhood that had been wrought by decades of political neglect.
 The city is investing millions in resources into the Kensington area, particularly between Somerset and Allegheny stops along the Market-Frankford El, which have been ground zero for the opioid crisis.